sebastian-zieba/PACMAN/docs/source/directories.rst

     + **PACMAN/pacman/run_files/fit_par.txt**

     The fit_par file is used in Stage 30 to fit the light curve.
-The user defines in here which fit parameters should be fixed, shared across visits, and sets other information like priors.
+The user defines here which fit parameters should be fixed, shared across visits, and sets other information like priors.

     + **PACMAN/pacman/run_files/obs_par.pcf**